-Offload is a men’s mental fitness and wellbeing project run by RL Cares in partnership with State of Mind and the club foundations at Salford Red Devils, Warrington Wolves and Widnes Vikings.
-Funded by the Big Lottery, Offload is helping challenge how the sporting world tackles issues such as depression and anxiety, and is already receiving widespread acclaim for its work.
+Offload is a men’s mental fitness and wellbeing project run by RL Cares in partnership with State of Mind and the club foundations at Salford Red Devils, Warrington Wolves, Widnes Vikings and St Helens.
+Funded by the National Lottery Community Fund, Offload is helping challenge how the sporting world tackles issues such as depression and anxiety, and is already receiving widespread acclaim for its work.

 Men are invited to come behind the scenes of their home team and find out how players, coaches and referees stay mentally strong as well as physically fit.